 Here comes our collection of 21 iconic brand mascots which have nothing but one quality in common: they have all brought ridiculously huge fame to their brands!

 The iconic brand cartoon spokesman of the popular tire company was named Bibendum but it has been widely known as the Michelin Man!
 Being presented to the world in the distant 1894 at the Lyon Exhibition by the Michelin brothers, the idea behind this plump brand mascot design was to represent a person made of tires.
 Little did the creators know that this charming fictional guy would become a largely popular and recognizable figure which has significantly contributed to the vast success of its brand.

 2. Mr. Peanut by Planters

 This famous peanut gentleman has turned 100 years this year!
 Mr. Peanut was actually not drawn by some famous illustrator but by a 14-year-old boy back in 1916, 10 years after the company was founded.
-Ever since, this brand mascot design has so much grown on the public that when Planters conducted a survey 10 years ago about whether to add a bow tie, a pocket watch or some cufflinks to it, the public response was: Don’t change a thing!
+Ever since, this brand mascot design has so much grown on the public that when Planters conducted a survey 10 years ago about whether to add a bow tie, a pocket watch, or some cufflinks to it, the public responded was: Don’t change a thing!
 A great design never gets old, doesn’t it?